 FAQ About AC in PCB

+Q: The relationship between PCB current and line width.
+Is the current divided into AC or DC?
 A: The relationship between PCB current and line width is not divided into AC or DC.
 In terms of the nature of the lines on the PCB, the lines are all made of copper materials, and both AC and DC can pass.
-However, how much current can pass depends on the cross-sectional area of the line on your PCB.
+However, how much current can pass depends on the cross-sectional area of ââthe line on your PCB.
 That is, line width x thickness of the copper foil of the line.
-If the cross-sectional area of the line is small, only small current signals can pass, and if the cross-sectional area is large, large current signals can pass.
-This signal can be AC or DC.
+If the cross-sectional area of ââthe line is small, only small current signals can pass, and if the cross-sectional area is large, large current signals can pass.
+This signal can be AC ââor DC.
+Not just 1mm, any line width can pass DC or AC signals.

 Q: There is a packaged device, and there are 2 pins in the device that need to be connected to the live wire and neutral wire of 220V AC respectively.
 So how to deal with this power line when drawing the PCB?
 Are there any size requirements for pads, wires, etc.?
 Are there any protective measures required?
 Is it not possible to directly add pads to connect to the pin pads of the device?
+A: It is best to mill a groove between the neutral wire and the live wire, and choose the thickness of the wire according to the current.
+When the current is large, you can put a tin layer on the wire, and the pad should be slightly larger.

 Q: The grounding of the PCB circuit board design is also the negative pole.
 What is the difference between the grounding here and the AC grounding?